 Author: Francesca Spidalieri

 America's military graduate programs are struggling to integrate cyber education within their curricula and to reorient their academic objectives and outcomes to prepare senior military officers to lead in the cyber age.
-In a new study, "Joint Professional Military Education Institutions in an Age of Cyber Threat," Pell Center fellow Francesca Spidalieri surveys efforts by senior military institutions in the United States to educate their graduates - and ultimately the nation - for the strategic and operational challenges of our time.
+In "Joint Professional Military Education Institutions in an Age of Cyber Threat," Pell Center fellow Francesca Spidalieri surveys efforts by senior military institutions in the United States to educate their graduates - and ultimately the nation - for the strategic and operational challenges of our time.
 This study follows the report "One Leader at a Time: The Failure to Educate Future Leaders for an Age of Persistent Cyber Threat," which detailed the failing of America's most prestigious civilian graduate programs to prepare graduates to lead in an era of persistent cyber threat.